 - the geographical proximity of physicians (neurologists, neuro-oncologists, neurosurgeons, pathologists) grouped in the Timone AP-HM hospital complex as well as facilities including the AP-HM tumor bank, the transfer laboratory;

-- technology platforms (animal facilities, including housing of transgenic mice, L3 laboratory for the production of lenti- and adenovirus, MALDI imaging, proteomics, surface plasmon resonance, calorimetry, CERIMED, CEMEREM, CRMBM imaging platforms, etc.);
+- technology platforms (state of the art animal facilities, including housing of transgenic mice, L3 laboratory for the production of lenti, adeno- and rabies viruses, MALDI imaging, CERIMED, CEMEREM, CRMBM imaging platforms, etc.);

-- biotechnology or pharma companies with activities in the CNS.
+- biotechnology companies with activities in the CNS.